By Jon Reiss | Indiewire February 18, 2015 at 10:22AM

 5. You'll develop a strategy.
 It is the only lab that helps you develop a distribution and marketing strategy for your film.
 Many of the films in the lab receive some form of traditional distribution deal – but many – like most films – create some form of hybrid release – combining unique theatrical, broadcast, merchandising and digital opportunities.
 We bring in industry experts to discuss the latest trends and workshop what might be the best distribution strategy for your film.

 6. We help you identify the audience for your film.
 You'll figure out ways to connect to that audience and bring in a panel of industry experts to review and hone your marketing strategy and materials.

 7. You'll stand out.
 Your project is elevated within the independent film community.
 Of the 50,000 films made every year – yours is one of 20 selected by one of the premiere film organizations in the world.
 People will pay attention to it.

 8. You'll be part of IFP's Independent Film Week.
-You are automatically included in IFP's Independent Film Week either in the Spotlight on Docs or Emerging Narrative.
+Once accepted into the labs, you are automatically included in IFP's Independent Film Week either in the Spotlight on Docs or Emerging Narrative.
 This is an amazing program designed for films that are just about to hit the marketplace – you are teamed up with top notch film festivals, distributors, aggregators, broadcasters, service providers who are all interested in your film.
 The marketing lab is timed to help you hone your materials and pitch right before you go out and present your film to the industry.